DLR Waves

-Dún Laoghaire–Rathdown Waves, also referred to as DLR Waves is an Irish association football club based in Dún Laoghaire–Rathdown.
+Dún Laoghaire–Rathdown Waves, also referred to as DLR Waves, is a women's Irish association football club based in Dún Laoghaire–Rathdown.
 It was originally founded in 2012.
-The club enters teams in the FAI Women's Cup and the Women's National League.
-Between 2014 and 2018, following a merger, with UCD, the club played as UCD Waves.
-However in 2018 UCD withdrew from the WNL.
-DLR Waves was subsequently revived as a separate club, taking UCD Waves' place in the WNL.
+DLR Waves field several teams; the senior League of Ireland team, the Under 19s LOI team and the Under 17s LOI team.
+The senior 1st team competes in the FAI Women's Cup and the League of Ireland Women's Premier Division.
+Between 2014 and 2018, the club played as UCD Waves, before returning to the name DLR Waves.